sara-nl/clouddocs/SSHkey.markdown

 -rw-r--r--+ 1 user  staff    409 Nov 25  2014 id_rsa.pub
 ```

-### Generate an SSH key

-Generation of a SSH key is done with the command `ssh-keygen`.

 ### Private key passphrase

-Ssh-keygen will ask for a passphrase to **protect your local private key**.
+When you create a private/public key peir, you will need a passphrase to **protect your local private key**.
 It is never sent to the remote host.

 What is a good passphrase?
 Choose a long sentence, for example a quote that you like, of more than 35 characters.
 Because of the length, there is no need to substitute letters with symbols or leave out spaces or punctuation.